Wednesday, November 3, 2021

 St. Nicolas to the left, and the man with the gridiron,

-St. Lawrence to the right frame St. Mary with the Child.
+St. Lawrence to the right are framing St. Mary with the Child.

 Note the modern stained glass.